savydv/Initiator-Creator-Sources-Directory/README.md

+# Initiator Creator Sources Directory

-The sites and newsletters, listed below are those resouces that we follow and use to curate the interesting articles, links and resources for the https://initiatorcreator.com/
+The sites and newsletters, listed below are those resouces that we follow and use to curate the [Initiator Creator](https://initiatorcreator.com/) Newsletter, a weekly hand-curated newsletter full of interesting articles, links and resources divided into developer, designer, marketer, entrepreneur and must-read categories for easy digest.

 ## Designer